Russia casts 10th UN veto on Syria action, blocking inquiry renewal

 A resolution needs nine votes in favour and no vetoes by the United States, France, Russia, Britain or China to be adopted.
 The U.S. draft text received 11 votes in favour, while Russia and Bolivia voted against it and China and Egypt abstained.

+The vote sparked a war of words between Russia and the United States in the council, just hours after White House spokeswoman Sarah Sanders said President Donald Trump believed he could work with Russian President Vladimir Putin on issues like Syria.

 The April 4 sarin attack on Khan Sheikhoun that killed dozens of people prompted the United States to launch missiles on a Syrian air base.
-Haley warned after the council vote on Thursday: "We will do it again if we must."
+U.S. envoy to the U.N.
+Nikki Haley warned after the council vote on Thursday: "We will do it again if we must."

 "The Assad regime should be on clear notice - the United States does not accept Syria's use of chemical weapons," she told the council, referring to Syrian President Bashar al-Assad.